FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Methodology

-We implemented our tool in Python, utilizing Apache TVM for layer activation and graph analysis, using its Debugger API in Python for that purpose.
-The debugger allows the extraction of model graph structure and parameters in metadata files, full behavioral log of the layer activations throughout the model structure, giving us the ability to analyze them in depth.
-For implementing the repair strategies, we used ONNX API to modify \target.
+We implemented \tool\ in Python.
+We used Apache TVM Debugger for layer activations analysis.
+The debugger allows the extraction of model graph structure and parameters in metadata files, and a log of the layer activations throughout the model structure.
+In order to implement the repair strategies, we used the ONNX API to modify \target.